California Community Colleges Boost Summer Programs, Thanks to More Funding

 After two dismal summers with few courses to choose from, California community colleges are back in action this summer with plenty of offerings for their students.

-For a number of years, students at California community colleges have been unable to take advantage of the summer months to get ahead in their studies by taking a few extra classes.
+For several years, students at California community colleges have been unable to take advantage of the summer months to get ahead by taking a few extra classes.
 Budget cuts in recent years have forced many schools in the state to cut their summer offerings to a bare minimum, while a few have had to cut summer classes completely.
-Now, thanks to the passage of Prop 30, community colleges in the state are finding the money to beef up their summer course schedules, much to delight of students who were hoping to spend their summer months deep in their studies.
+Now, thanks to the passage of Prop 30, community colleges in the state are finding the money to beef up their summer course schedules, much to the delight of students hoping to spend their summer months deep in their studies.

 Survey Shows More Classes on the Way

 The Los Angeles Times reports on an informal survey conducted by the office of statewide Chancellor Brice W. Harris, which involved 70 California community colleges.
-The survey indicated 67 percent of the community colleges in the state plan to increase their course offerings for the summer semester.
-Another 23 percent said they would offer about the same number of classes they had on the schedule during the previous summer.
-Only 7 percent of community colleges in the state stated they planned to reduce the number of courses they were going to offer this summer.
+The survey indicated that 67 percent of the community colleges in the state plan to increase their course offerings for the summer semester.
+Another 23 percent said they would offer the same number of classes they had on the schedule during the previous summer.
+Only 7 percent of community colleges in the state stated they planned to reduce the number of courses they would offer this summer.

 “I hear stories from other students that it was tough,” Magallanes told the Bee.
 “They’d have to take a semester off, or they would go to three different schools just to get a full course load.”